Drag (physics): At high velocity

-As mentioned, the drag equation with a constant drag coefficient gives the force experienced by an object moving through a fluid at relatively large velocity (i.e. high Reynolds number, Re > ~1000).
+As mentioned, the drag equation with a constant drag coefficient gives the force moving through a fluid at a relatively large velocity, i.e. high Reynolds number, Re > ~1000.
 This is also called quadratic drag.
-The equation is attributed to Lord Rayleigh, who originally used L2 in place of A (L being some length).

-see derivation
+The derivation of this equation is presented at Drag equation § Derivation.

-The reference area A is often orthographic projection of the object (frontal area)—on a plane perpendicular to the direction of motion—e.g. for objects with a simple shape, such as a sphere, this is the cross sectional area.
-Sometimes a body is a composite of different parts, each with a different reference areas, in which case a drag coefficient corresponding to each of those different areas must be determined.
+The reference area A is often the orthographic projection of the object, or the frontal area, on a plane perpendicular to the direction of motion.
+For objects with a simple shape, such as a sphere, this is the cross sectional area.
+Sometimes a body is a composite of different parts, each with a different reference area (drag coefficient corresponding to each of those different areas must be determined).

-In the case of a wing the reference areas are the same and the drag force is in the same ratio to the lift force as the ratio of drag coefficient to lift coefficient.
-Therefore, the reference for a wing is often the lifting area ("wing area") rather than the frontal area.
+In the case of a wing, the reference areas are the same, and the drag force is in the same ratio as the lift force.
+Therefore, the reference for a wing is often the lifting area, sometimes referred to as "wing area" rather than the frontal area.

-For an object with a smooth surface, and non-fixed separation points—like a sphere or circular cylinder—the drag coefficient may vary with Reynolds number Re, even up to very high values (Re of the order 107).
+For an object with a smooth surface, and non-fixed separation points (like a sphere or circular cylinder), the drag coefficient may vary with Reynolds number Re, up to extremely high values (Re of the order 107).

 For an object with well-defined fixed separation points, like a circular disk with its plane normal to the flow direction, the drag coefficient is constant for Re > 3,500.

-Further the drag coefficient Cd is, in general, a function of the orientation of the flow with respect to the object (apart from symmetrical objects like a sphere).
+The further the drag coefficient Cd is, in general, a function of the orientation of the flow with respect to the object (apart from symmetrical objects like a sphere).

 Power

 Under the assumption that the fluid is not moving relative to the currently used reference system, the power required to overcome the aerodynamic drag is given by:

-Note that the power needed to push an object through a fluid increases as the cube of the velocity.
-A car cruising on a highway at 50 mph may require only 10 hp to overcome aerodynamic drag, but that same car at 100 mph requires 80 hp.
-With a doubling of speed the drag (force) quadruples per the formula.
+The power needed to push an object through a fluid increases as the cube of the velocity increases.
+For example, a car cruising on a highway at 50 mph may require only 10 hp to overcome aerodynamic drag, but that same car at 100 mph requires 80 hp.
+With a doubling of speeds, the drag/force quadruples per the formula.
 Exerting 4 times the force over a fixed distance produces 4 times as much work.
-At twice the speed the work (resulting in displacement over a fixed distance) is done twice as fast.
+At twice the speed, the work (resulting in displacement over a fixed distance) is done twice as fast.
 Since power is the rate of doing work, 4 times the work done in half the time requires 8 times the power.

-When the fluid is moving relative to the reference system (e.g. a car driving into headwind) the power required to overcome the aerodynamic drag is given by:
+When the fluid is moving relative to the reference system, for example, a car driving into headwind, the power required to overcome the aerodynamic drag is given by the following formula:

 Where $v_w$ is the wind speed and $v_o$ is the object speed (both relative to ground).